Pierre-Sassoulas/grey-handling/README.rst

 This addon aims to **make decisions about your objects easier when you have to throw them or give them away**.
 It helps you know what are your cheapest objects faster and what trade your teammates would likely accept.
+If you're in a group of person that also have GreyHandling and Scrap, it will **permit to stack your item optimally by sharing information with your teamamates automatically**.
+Something can be junk for you and not for someone else for example.

 What does it do?
 ----------------